Endermanbugzjfc/FormInteractionFix/README.md

 If a plugin opens its form on interaction, these players will see the form opens more than once.

 # The fix
-This plugin applies interaction-spam protection on forms at the moment.
+This plugin enables interaction-spam protection on forms at the moment.
 NPC dialogues will be supported soon™.
-By listening for packets and cancel interaction events after it is sent to the player.
+By listening for packets and cancelling interaction events after a form is sent to the player.
 Until the player closes the form.

 # Potential problems
 This plugin relies on packets very much.
 And can malfunction if a client does not respond with the correct packet.
-For instance, official clients would not open a form that the JSON of its packet is invalid.
-Eventually, the client can neither react to any form nor to make any interaction.
+For instance, official clients would not open a form in that the JSON of its packet is invalid.
+Eventually, the client can neither react to any form nor make any interaction.

 # Inclusiveness
 As this plugin is driven by packets, it works globally on the server.